 It may do depending on whether we are improving or replacing existing homes or building additional new homes.
 If your home was to be affected, we would come and talk to you personally before proceeding further.
 We want to work together with you to improve homes in your neighbourhood.

-Yes – there would then be further consultation by the City Council on turning the plan into a Supplementary Planning Document.
 Following that further consultation would take place at outline planning stage and then again when detailed planning is applied for the different phases of any regeneration.
 So there will be plenty of opportunity to make your views known for many years to come at different stages of the process.

 Yes – there will be further engagement events, residents will receive notification of these through the post and information will be available on our website.
 We will continue to consult right up to the finalisation of the master plans for both estates.